umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 ![Where to find GraphQL Playground](images/where-to-find-graphql-playground.png)

-From there, you can start querying as soon as you have some content set up.
+From there, you can start querying as soon as your content is published.

 ## Features

 ### Documentation

-GraphQL Playground's built-in documentation can be found on the right side, under the "Docs" tab.
+The GraphQL Playground's built-in documentation can be found on the right side, under the "Docs" tab.

 The documentation tab grants a quick overview of how content is structured using the Document Types in your solution.
-It also gives an idea on how to access specific properties each Document Type has, as well as their properties.
+It also gives an idea of how to access specific properties on each of the Document Types as well as nested properties and properties from Compositions.

 ![Documentation Tab in the Playground](images/docs-helper.png)